 UF cable can even be buried underground without a need for electrical conduit or any other type of protective covering.
 This is because of the thick rubber sheathing that is used as well as individuals sheathing for each electrical wire.
 Of course, UF cable can also be used inside the home.
 With that in mind, if you have a simple DIY project inside the home, NM cable is fine.
 If you need to wire something on the outside of your home, you need to choose the UF cable wire.

 As mentioned above, UF electrical wire does not require the use of conduit or any other type of protective covering.
 In most cases, this also applies to interior wiring projects as well, except where subject to physical damage, such as where the cable exits the ground.
 Then conduit, normally electrical PVC, is required.

-While NM wiring may be used without conduit in many areas, there are some parts of the country where the local building inspector will require that you place a NM wiring inside a piece of conduit.
+While NM wiring may be used without conduit in many areas, there are some parts of the country where the local building inspector will require that you place an NM wiring inside a piece of conduit.
 So, if you want to avoid conduit altogether you should choose UF electrical cable.
-In fact, if you consider the cost of conduit as well as NM cable, purchasing UF wire makes a better choice when trying to save some money.
+In fact, if you consider the cost of the conduit as well as NM cable, purchasing UF wire makes a better choice when trying to save some money.

 4. Cost Difference

 Generally speaking, there is about a 15 to 20 percent price difference between the cost of NM cable and more expensive UF electrical wire.
 However, if you consider that UF cable has better shielding, doesn't require conduit, and is much more readily accepted by local building inspectors, the small price difference could be considered negligible.